Deer tick virus

-Deer tick virus (DTV) is a virus in the genus Flavivirus spread via ticks that causes encephalitis.
+Deer tick virus (DTV) is a virus in the genus Orthoflavivirus spread via ticks that causes encephalitis.

 Taxonomy

 DTV closely resembles Powassan virus (to which it has 84% nucleotide sequence identity and 94% amino acid sequence identity).

 Due to their close similarities, DTV is also called Powassan virus lineage II.
 The DTV lineage is presumed to be maintained between Ixodes scapularis, or deer ticks, and the white-footed mouse (Peromyscus leucopus).

-Phylogram indicating the relationship of deer tick virus to other tick-borne encephalitis group viruses.
-TBE, tick-borne encephalitis; TSE, Turkish sheep encephalitis; GGE, Greek goat encephalitis; LI, louping ill virus; SSE, Spanish sheep encephalitis; KFD, Kyasanur Forest disease virus; TYU, Tyuleniy virus; SRE, Saumarez Reef virus.

-Values above branches indicate bootstrapped confidence values.
-Branch lengths are proportional to percent similarity in sequence.

 Epidemiology

 DTV has a strong prevalence in the northeastern and north central part of the United States, although little to no human infections have been reported.
 Only about 1 to 3% of I. scapularis ticks in the northern United States are possibly infected with DTV.
 This infers that the virus is not seriously pathogenic or it does not easily infect humans.
 Human incidence might be severely underestimated.